 The increased prevalence of corrosion in the diesel infrastructure was first noticed in 2007, shortly after the introduction of ULSD (Ultra Low Sulfur Diesel) biodiesel blends.
 In 2016, the EPA published it's research results, which found 83% of storage tanks have moderate to severe corrosion.
-The main corrosion source is microbes in the fuel.
-Microbes produce acids as a byproduct of growth, acidifying the fuel, and corroding the diesel infrastucture.
+Corrosion has continued since 2016, do 100% of storage tanks now have moderate to severe corrosion?

 The cost of corrosion is immense.
 The lifecycle of tanks is reduced, normally tanks last for 30 to 40 years, now tanks have been replaced in as little as 10 years.
 The cost of removing and replacing these storage tanks is huge.
 The increased corrosion is affecting all parts of the diesel infrastructure, piping, fittings and seals, so environmental damage, and cleanup liability, is increasing.

 Emergency generators are at risk, as acidified fuel corrodes the injectors

 There are two parts to the corrosion mechanism.
 In Part 1, water moves permanently from tank bottoms into the ULSD biodiesel fuel column and bonds to the biodiesel using a hydrogen bond, and in Part 2, microbes follow the bonded emulsified water into the fuel column; this greatly increases the microbe’s growth volume; more microbes, more acids, more corrosion.